-8.1 We record on Medical Tracker any near misses which are occurrences where no-one has been harmed and no first aid was administered but have the potential to cause injury or ill health.
+8.1 We record using 'near miss' forms which are located in Teams and in all staff rooms on each site any near misses which are occurrences where no-one has been harmed and no first aid was administered but have the potential to cause injury or ill health.
 We record any incidents that occur on the premises, and these may include a break in, burglary, theft of personal or school's property; intruder having unauthorised access to the premises, fire, flood, gas leak, electrical issues.